eitanlees/StudioPy/README.md

 Suggested setup is via a fresh `conda` environment:

-`conda create --name ENV-NAME -c conda-forge --file requirements.txt` `conda activate ENV-NAME` or `source activate ENV-NAME` if using MacOS `python main.py` in the parent level DSC_IEA directory.
+`conda create --name ENV-NAME -c conda-forge --file requirements.txt`

+`conda activate ENV-NAME` or `source activate ENV-NAME` if using MacOS

+`python main.py` in the parent level DSC_IEA directory.

+Bug Notes: There are some small bugs littered throughout that can cause crashes from unexpected user input.
+Those will be solved with some exception handling.